 Modern buildings and homes are built to withstand an earthquake.
 Most earthquake affected regions even have laws where the developer has to make sure earthquake safety measures are considered before building a house.
-Chances are, if you live in a home built before 1992 your home is pretty solid.
+Chances are, if you live in a home built after 1992 your home is pretty solid.
 I say this because that was the year when more safety measures where first introduced in building codes.
 If you live in a home that was built before 1992, you might want to get it inspected just in case.

 So now that we know that it’s a BAD thing to stand under a doorway during an earthquake, what’s the BEST thing?

 The best thing to do is “DROP!
 COVER!
 HOLD ON!”.
 Which means:

 - DROP – drop down to your hands and knees to prevent injury from the earthquake knocking you down.

 - COVER – take cover under a sturdy desk or table.
 If there isn’t one near you, cover your face and head with your arms.
 Falling or flying objects are the most common causes of injury.